Skip to main content

 Merge Process

 A wallet merge happens when a local wallet needs upgrading to an enterprise wallet, facilitating unified identity.
+The process is implemented primarily in TransferPaymentMethodCommandHandler.

 Process Flow